Canton Junction station: History

-Canton Junction opened with the Boston and Providence Railroad in 1835; the Stoughton Branch Railroad opened in early 1845.
-The current station building was designed by Bradford Lee Gilbert in the Richardsonian Romanesque style and built by the Old Colony Railroad in 1892.
-It became part of the New York, New Haven and Hartford Railroad a year later in 1893.
+Canton station opened with the Boston and Providence Railroad in 1835; the Stoughton Branch Railroad opened in early 1845.
+Around 1879, South Canton station was renamed Canton to reflect its position nearer the village center, while Canton station was renamed Canton Junction.

+The current station building was designed by Bradford Lee Gilbert in the Richardsonian Romanesque style.
+Construction was begun by the Old Colony Railroad in 1892.
+It became part of the New York, New Haven and Hartford Railroad in March 1893; the new station opened on April 19.

 From 1989 to 1994, Boston– trains for events at Foxboro Stadium operated over the Northeast Corridor, with intermediate stops including Canton Junction.
 Boston–Foxboro service was rerouted over the Franklin Line in 1995.

 The massive footbridge, built around 2000, showed significant rust and damage to concrete by 2015.
-Keolis (the commuter rail contract operator) begin major repairs on the footbridge in 2016; however, the company failed to obtain the proper building permits.
+Keolis (the commuter rail contract operator) began major repairs on the footbridge in 2016; however, the company failed to obtain the proper building permits.
 Construction was suspended in March 2017 with the western ramp and stairs still closed; passengers had to detour on foot over the Spaulding Street bridge to access the Providence-bound platform and the Jackson Street parking lot.
 Construction resumed in July 2017 and was completed in August.